haklad/CityBenchDataset/README.md

 # CityBenchDataset
-This is the dataset that we intended to make open source as mentioned in the "A study on the architectures of Internet of Things" paper.
+This is the dataset that we intended to make open source as mentioned in the "Comparison of IoT architectures using a Smart City Benchmark" paper.